NG-Joseph/estate-access-control/README.md

 ### 2. Install dependencies
 `$ npm install`
 ### 3. Change Database Connection Settings
-In `app.database.module.ts` change the details such as `POSTGRES_PASSWORD` to your password.
+In `src/app.database.module.ts` change the details such as `POSTGRES_PASSWORD` to your password.
 Same applies to Port and User if different

 ## Create Database in pgAdmin
 Create a database called `estate-access-control` in pgAdmin